Lexi's Legacy

 Felix started the Lexi's Wish Campaign to raise awareness for Blau syndrome.
 His short film showed us the power of social media by connecting us with several new Blau families (there are only 200 reported in the world) and scientists around the world (two are now actively pursuing research for Blau syndrome).
 It is never too late to share this video and continue helping us raise awareness, and help connect us with others affected by Blau syndrome.

-Felix was asked share a story of courage for the amazing Effie Parks at Once Up a Gene Podcast.
-He shared a story of his sister, how she lived and how she died, and how she inspires him to be courageous.
+Felix was honoured to speak on Once Upon a Gene He shares about his sister, how she lived and how she died, and how she inspires him to be courageous.
 Every.
 Single.
 Day.
 He teaches us all to be courageous in our grief - not to hide from it, not to ignore it, but also not to let it weigh us down or stop us from finding moments of joy.

 CTV News Vancouver Island's Adam Sawatsky won a national broadcasting award from one of Canada's most prestigious journalism organizations for his story, Lexi's Legacy.
 The story ended-up being shared around the world, shining a spotlight on an ultra-rare disease with little-to-no funding or research.
 Earlier this year, Sawatsky's short feature won the regional RTDNA award before competing and winning at the national level.